 The thing about these floors is that they were designed to be ‘breathable’ and to absorb and evaporate moisture from the whole surface area with no damage to the materials used.

-One solution is to take up the tiles, stone or parquet and dig out the floor to a level that will allow for insulation, a damp-proof membrane, concrete and your new floor covering.
+One solution is to take up the tiles, stone or parquet or timber and dig out the floor to a level that will allow for insulation, a damp-proof membrane, concrete and your new floor covering.
 The problem is that the majority of insulation materials for solid floors rely on an impervious damp-proof membrane to keep the insulation dry.